brown-ccv/jaworski-cellseg/README.md

 Start by selecting the shape layer containing the subregions you want to analyze and the binary image created during the "Preprocess Dataset" step.
 Then, click the "Select Region" button.
 A new layer will be generated, representing the result of the operation.

-This new subregion layer is a binary image that will appear in the "Label and Counting" step and can be used to identify cells within those regions.
+This new subregion layer is a binary image that will appear during the "Label and Count" step and can be used to identify cells within those regions.

 ### Label and Count